Dana Mirsalis

 About Me

 I am a scholar of modern Japanese religion.
 I'm currently an Assistant Professor in the History department at Pacific University.My master's thesis focused on gender and authority in Ōmoto during their "chinkon kishin boom" of 1916 to 1921.
-My doctoral dissertation research focused on female Shinto priests, specifically the construction and interpretation of gendered labor in postwar Shinto and its implications for understanding contemporary Shinto as well as postwar gender history.
-Some overarching goals that guide my research include writing gender history that moves beyond the gender binary and empathetically (but critically) discussing the ways that marginalized people reinterpret dominant narratives to create spaces for themselves without necessarily challenging the logic of their marginalization.I've previously been a research and training student at Nanzan University on a Fulbright Fellows grant and a visiting fellow at Kokugakuin University on a Fulbright Graduate Research grant.
-I use a mix of archival and ethnographic research methods.
-I have conducted fieldwork in shrines, priest training courses, and with priest-affiliated organizations, as well as interviews with Shinto priests, parishioners, and instructors.I also have an enthusiasm for teaching and pedagogy, especially addressing issues of accessibility and equity.
+My doctoral dissertation focused on female Shinto priests, specifically how the entrance of women into the Shinto priesthood in 1946 has impacted and intersected with conceptions of gender, labor, Shinto, and nationalism.
+Some overarching goals that guide my research include writing gender history that moves beyond the gender binary and empathetically (but critically) discussing the ways that marginalized people reinterpret dominant narratives to create spaces for themselves without necessarily challenging the logic of their marginalization.
+I use mixed archival and ethnographic methods to explore the stories and experiences that might be left out of the "official"/institutional record.I received both my MA and PhD from Harvard University.
+I've previously been a research and training student at Nanzan University on a Fulbright Fellows grant and a visiting fellow at Kokugakuin University on a Fulbright Graduate Research grant.
+I have conducted fieldwork in Shinto shrines, priest training courses, and with priest-affiliated organizations, as well as interviews with Shinto priests, parishioners, and instructors.I also have an enthusiasm for teaching and pedagogy, especially addressing issues of accessibility and equity.
 See my teaching page for more information.I am available for guest lectures on Japanese religion, Japanese history, and ethnographic methods via Zoom or Skype.
+If you are a junior scholar, please feel free to reach out if I might be able to help you with something!

 © Untitled.
 All rights reserved.